plesk-linux-shell

 Press Ctrl-C to stop monitoring and return to shell.
 Or you can search the logs like this: grep "search_word" <log_file>

-This article is a work in progress.
-If there’s some Plesk-related info you think we’re missing that you would like to know how to access from the command line, let us know by leaving a comment below!
+If there’s commands or log files on your Plesk VPS that you think we missed, let us know by leaving a comment below!
 We’re always looking to improve our guides.

 Jordan has been working with computers, security, and network systems since the 90s and is a managing partner at Websavers Inc. As a founder of the company, he's been in the web tech space for over 15 years.